Environmental Impact Assessment Ordinance

 1. General

-1.1 The annex describes the commonly adopted approaches and methodologies for assessment of water pollution arising from designated projects.
-The methodologies may vary from case to case, depending on the nature of the water quality issues and the latest development in methods and techniques.
-The assessment shall be quantitative wherever possible.
+1.1 The Annex describes the commonly adopted approaches and methodologies for assessment of water pollution arising from designated projects.

 2. Aquatic System subject to Water Pollution Impact

-2.1 In identifying and evaluating water pollution impacts of the aquatic environment, the following aspects shall be considered:
+2.1 In identifying and evaluating water pollution impacts on the aquatic environment, the following aspects shall be considered:

-1. physical and chemical features such as temperature, salinity, conductivity, pH, colour, suspended solid, floatable, turbidity, oil and grease, and organic material concentration measured by TOC, COD or BOD,
+- physical and chemical properties such as temperature, salinity, conductivity, pH, colour, dissolved oxygen, turbidity, suspended solids, and organic material concentration measured by 5-day Biochemical Oxygen Demand (BOD5), Chemical Oxygen Demand (COD) or Total Organic Carbon (TOC);

-3. Bottom sediments characterized in terms of physical, chemical and microbiological properties and constituents, including parameters such as particle size, pH, organic contents, nutrients, sulphide, and toxic substances such as heavy metals, pesticides and antifouling paints; and
+- Sediments as characterized in terms of physical and chemical properties and constituents, including parameters such as pH, organic contents, nutrients, sulphide, toxic substances, etc.

 3. Beneficial Uses Sensitive to Water Pollution